Active Vapor-Based Robotic Wiper: Conclusions

 \section{Conclusions}

-In this paper, we propose a method for the normal estimation of mirrors and transparent objects that are difficult to recognize with a camera.
-In the proposed method, a sensor system attached to the robot arm is used to wipe the target object.
-Water vapor was sprayed in the direction of the target plane to generate a cross-shaped misted area.
-The plane normal was estimated by extracting the misted area using GrabCut.
-Experiments on normal estimation for a mirror and a transparent glass window using the proposed system showed an average error of $4.2^{\circ}$ and $5.8^{\circ}$ for the surfaces of the mirror and transparent glass window, respectively.
+This study proposes a method to estimate the normals of mirrors and transparent objects that are challenging to recognize with a camera.
+A sensor system on a robot arm wipes the target object, and water vapor is sprayed to create a cross-shaped misted area, which is extracted using GrabCut to estimate the plane normal.
+Experiments showed an average error of $4.2^{\circ}$ for mirrors and $5.8^{\circ}$ for transparent glass windows.

-In future work, we will improve the estimation system and conduct experiments that consider various objects in home environments.
-Furthermore, we will construct a contact-controlled robotic window-cleaning system that is robust for any poses on the target object surface even if there are normal estimation errors.
+Future work will enhance the estimation system, test various home objects, and develop a contact-controlled robotic window-cleaning system robust to normal estimation errors.